maciti/maciti.github.io/_posts/2017-11-05-Set-up-your-Continuos-Integration-Locally.markdown

 ## [](#header-3) Create your first project

 Click on create new jobs. <b> note: in Gogs I created a new repository called OctopuTest where I published e simple MVC web project</b>

 note: <b> before starting you need to have the VS build tools installed in your server:</b> https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2017

 ![gogs screenshot]({{ site.url }}/assets/Jenkins/Project.JPG)

 I created a freestyle project called OctopusTest.
 In the next step I specified my repo url and the branches I want to build.
-The repo is public and it's in the same server, so I don't need any credentials in this case.
+The repo is public and it's in the same server, so I don't need any credentials in this case. <br/>
-note: In case you use another repo like GitHub you will need to provide authentication.
+note: In case you use another repo server like GitHub you will need to provide authentication.

 ![gogs screenshot]({{ site.url }}/assets/Jenkins/Project.JPG)